 - Dry, windy weather or high altitude

 - Central heating and air conditioning will further evaporate tears in the home, office or car

 - Prolonged reading, writing or screen work without breaks.

-If you think you have ocular surface disease and would like expert advice or treatment, please contact Duncan and Todd Aberdeen Belmont Street to make an appointment at the Dry Eye Clinic.
+If you think you have dry eyes and would like expert advice or treatment, please contact Duncan and Todd Belmont Street to make an appointment at the Dry Eye Clinic